-- Be proactive and include significant, relevant and appealing material with every post.
+- Be proactive and include a significant, relevant and appealing material with every post.

 In this podcast, I looked at the downside of not offering great customer service and ways to improve your booking procedure.

-In out next podcast we dive a little further into great customer service.
+In our next podcast, we dive a little further into great customer service.

 That is our time for today.
 To find out more about great customer service techniques, check out our training tutorials at